Construction Management (AAS)

 - Credit Requirements: 66

-This program is designed to serve both recent high school graduates with limited experience in the construction field and adults already employed in the building industry who want to prepare themselves for project management and supervisory roles.
+This program is designed to serve both recent high school graduates with limited experience in the construction field and adults already employed in the building industry who want to prepare themselves for more advanced roles.

 A student with an Associate of Applied Science in Construction Management will be able to: